igor-baiborodine/kiroule.com/content/article/manage-environment-specific-settings-for-hugo-based-website.md

 The source code for the placeholder approach is available [here](https://github.com/igor-baiborodine/kiroule.com/tree/single-config-file).

-All articles in the series ["Building Your Blog, the Geeky Way"](/series/building-your-blog-the-geeky-way/):
+Continue reading the series ["Building Your Blog, the Geeky Way"](/series/building-your-blog-the-geeky-way/):
 {{< series "Building Your Blog, the Geeky Way" >}}